 Individual study at an advanced undergraduate level.
 May be repeated in separate terms to a maximum of 8 hours.
 Prerequisite: Consent of advisor and of faculty member who supervises the work.

 Development of journal-style writing skills.
-Papers written in accordance with the Astrophysical Journal Manual of Style on topics approved by the instructor.
+Papers written in accordance with The Astrophysical Journal or The Monthly Notices of the Royal Astronomical Society Manuals of Style on topics approved by the instructor.
 Emphasis on developing adequate and critical coverage of the topic, brevity compatible with clarity, and effective presentation.
-Proper referencing, footnotes, and bibliography are covered.
-2 undergraduate hours.
+Proper sentence, paragraph, section and subsection structure (including Abstract and Introduction, Figures and Captions), citation, footnotes, and bibliography are covered.
+3 undergraduate hours.
 No graduate credit.
-Prerequisite: Completion of campus Composition I general education requirement.
-Concurrent enrollment in a designated 400-level astronomy course.
-Not intended for graduate students.
+Prerequisite: Completion of campus Composition I general education requirement, and completion of at least one of the ASTR 404, ASTR 405, ASTR 406, and ASTR 414 courses.
+Recommended: Credit or concurrent enrollment in a second one of the following courses: ASTR 404, ASTR 405, ASTR 406, and ASTR 414.
+Restricted to undergraduate students.

 Introduction to astrophysical problems, with emphasis on underlying physical principles; includes the nature of stars, equations of state, stellar energy generation, stellar structure and evolution, astrophysical neutrinos, binary stars, white dwarfs, neutron stars and pulsars, and novae and supernovae.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: PHYS 212; or consent of instructor.
-Recommended: ASTR 210, PHYS 213, PHYS 214.
+Prerequisite: PHYS 212, ASTR 210, and ASTR 310 (or equivalent programming experience).
+Recommended: PHYS 213 and PHYS 214.

-This course traces, from a physical perspective, the evolution of planetary systems from star formation in molecular clouds to the emergence of habitable worlds.
+Traces, from a physical perspective, the evolution of planetary systems from star formation in molecular clouds to the emergence of habitable worlds.
 Topics include the properties of HII regions and molecular clouds, gravitational collapse and disk formation, formation of planetesimals and planets, dynamics of the solar system, physics of planetary atmospheres, properties of individual planets and their rings and satellites, detection and characterization of extra-solar planets, and searches for life in the Solar System and beyond.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: PHYS 212 or consent of instructor.
-Recommended: ASTR 210, PHYS 213.
+Prerequisite: PHYS 212, ASTR 210, and ASTR 310 (or equivalent programming experience).
+Recommended: PHYS 213 and PHYS 214.

 Nature of the Milky Way galaxy: stellar statistics and distributions, stellar populations, spiral structure, the nucleus and halo.
 Nature of ordinary galaxies; galaxies in our Local Group, structure of voids and superclusters.
 Nature of peculiar objects: Seyfert galaxies, starburst galaxies, and quasars.
 Elementary aspects of physical cosmology.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: PHYS 212; or consent of instructor.
-Recommended: ASTR 210, PHYS 213, PHYS 214.
+Prerequisite: PHYS 212, ASTR 210, and ASTR 310 (or equivalent programming experience).
+Recommended: PHYS 213 and PHYS 214.

 Introduction to techniques used in modern optical and radio astronomy with emphasis on the physical and mathematical understanding of the detection of electromagnetic radiation; includes such topics as fundamental properties of radio and optical telescopes and the detectors that are used with telescopes.
 Lectures and laboratory.
 4 undergraduate hours.
 4 graduate hours.
-Prerequisite: MATH 241 or equivalent; PHYS 212; or consent of instructor.
-Recommended: ASTR 210, PHYS 213, PHYS 214.
+Prerequisite: PHYS 212, ASTR 210, and ASTR 310 (or equivalent programming experience).
+Recommended: PHYS 213 and PHYS 214.

 Research with thesis, under the direction of a faculty member in astronomy.
 This course is recommended for all students who plan to do research and graduate study, and it is a prerequisite for graduation with highest distinction in astronomy.
 In the term preceding their initial enrollment, those interested in taking the course should consult with an academic advisor as well as the potential research advisor.
 A thesis must be presented for credit to be received.
 3 undergraduate hours.
 No graduate credit.
 Prerequisite: Two 400-level Astronomy courses and consent of academic advisor and of faculty member who supervises the work.
 Intended for Astronomy majors of senior standing.